slatedocs/slate/source/includes/collecting_funds/_collection_requests.md

-success_message | string or null | The confirmation message delivered to the customer upon successful completion of this payment request instructions | string or null | Any custom instructions that were delivered to the customer send_instructions | boolean | Whether or not Beyonic will attempt to send instructions to the user
+success_message | string or null | The confirmation message delivered to the customer upon successful completion of this payment request instructions | string or null | Any custom instructions that were delivered to the customer send_instructions | boolean | Whether or not Beyonic will attempt to send instructions to the user send_instructions | boolean | Whether or not Beyonic will attempt to send instructions to the user expiry_date | string or null | Specifies the date and time when this collection request will be marked as expired.
+Defaults to "24 hours" Examples of valid values for this field include strings such as "tomorrow", "24 hours", "2 minutes", or %d/%m/%Y format e.g 24/05/2019 or %d/%m/%Y %H:%M:%S format e.g 24/05/2019 13:24:12

 ## Creating a new Collection Request